Section 4113 6:45p - 9:50p Fri Bus 263

 Textbook - Operating Systems: Internals and Design Principles,

-sixth edition, William Stallings, Pearson Prentice Hall.
-It
+eighth edition, William Stallings, Pearson Prentice Hall.
+See the

 concepts you should be(come) familiar with as